Immeleo/alx-low_level_programming/README.md

-In this repor I will be learning and practicing C programming
+In this repo I will be learning and practicing C programming